TelegramMessenger/Telegram-iOS/docs/Troubleshooting-Troubleshooting-Crash-Reporting-Not-Working-template.md

 5. Make sure Xcode debugger is not attached while causing the app to crash

+6. Are you trying to catch "out of memory crashes"?
+This is _NOT_ possible!
+Out of memory crashes are actually kills by the watchdog process.
+Whenever you kill a process, there is no crash happening.
+The crash reports for those that you see on iTunes Connect, are arbitrary reports written by the watchdog process that did the kill.
+So they only system that can provide information about these, is iOS itself.

-6. If you are using `#ifdef (CONFIGURATION_something)`, make sure that the `something` string matches the exact name of your Xcode build configuration.
+7. If you are using `#ifdef (CONFIGURATION_something)`, make sure that the `something` string matches the exact name of your Xcode build configuration.
 Spaces are not allowed!

-7. Remove of at least disable any other exception handler or crash reporting framework.
+8. Remove or at least disable any other exception handler or crash reporting framework.

-8. If there an older version of PLCrashReporters framework `CrashReporter.framework` added to the project, remove it.
+9. If there an older version of PLCrashReporters framework `CrashReporter.framework` added to the project, remove it.

-9. If it still does not work, please [contact us](http://support.hockeyapp.net/discussion/new).
+10. If it still does not work, please [contact us](http://support.hockeyapp.net/discussion/new).